-Course Outline: The course outline presented on the first page of the syllabus may be revised as the quarter progresses, and updates will be posted on the course website.
+Course Outline: The course outline presented below may be revised as the quarter progresses, and updates will be posted on the course website.
 Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates.
 However, the dates of examinations will remain the same.
 Note that dates pertaining to assigned readings indicate when they should be completed.